rooklift/gotron/README.md

 # Gotron

 A small library that allows Golang programs to draw to the screen by sending messages to an Electron (NodeJS) frontend.
+Also relays key presses and mouse clicks.

 ![Gotron Screenshot](https://raw.githubusercontent.com/fohristiwhirl/gotron/master/screenshot.gif)